opensearch-project/opensearch-migrations/index_configuration_tool/README.md

 ## Current Limitations

+* Only supports ElasticSearch and OpenSearch endpoints for source and target
 * Only supports basic auth
 * Type mappings for legacy indices are not handled
 * Index templates and index aliases are not copied